kitchenchem224/kitchenchem224/README.md

 - Hi, I’m Nick (@kitchenchem224)
-- I worked in medical devices for six straight years trying to solve a single materials problem.
+- I worked in medical devices for six years trying to solve a material problem.
 Many nights were spent in a hazmat suite.☣️
-- then realized I actually liked programming and tried to do something ambitious with it
+- then I realized I actually liked programming and tried to build something.
-- but not knowing what I don't know was an issue
+- but not knowing what I don't know was an issue.
-- so I started reading comp sci books, currently learning algorithms
+- so I started reading comp sci books and making things.
-- dog person
+- love dogs and nature.

 <!---
 kitchenchem224/kitchenchem224 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.